51st-Vfw/JAFDTC/doc/README.md

 ## System Editor Page

-The *System Editor Page* replaces the
+A *System Editor Page* replaces the
 [Configuration List Page](#configuration-list-page)
-in the main window when you open a configuration for editing by double-clicking a configuration or opening on via the **Edit** command in the *Configuration List* [command bar](#command-bar).
-This page provides a list of systems from which you can select a per-system editor to specify the settings for system parameters.
+in the main window when you open a configuration for editing by either double-clicking or opening it via the **Edit** command in the *Configuration List*
+[command bar](#command-bar).
+This page provides a list of systems appropriate for the current airframe from which you can select a per-system editor to specify the settings for system parameters.

 The specific systems availble in a configuration vary from airframe to airframe.
-However, the basic structure of the page on which you edit a system configuration is similar.
+However, the basic structure of the page on which you edit a system configuration is similar across all airframes.

 ![](images/uguide_sys_editor_ui.png)